lamethystl/rsschool-cv/cv.md

 ## About Me

 I am a graduate of Mogilev State University of Food Technologies.
 I worked for 2 years as a laboratory engineer in Belarus.
+I really enjoy creating websites ([example](http://f0613193.xsph.ru/)).
+My goal is to gain knowledge in the field of front-end development and that's why I'm here.
+#### Strengths:
+  - Self-motivated
+  - Problem solving
+  - Teamwork
+  - Punctuality

 ## Skills